 A full course-by-course evaluation is required for all foreign, post-secondary course work.
 You must submit any and all post-secondary course work prior to being admitted.
 Failure to submit all transcripts can result in your dismissal from our university.
 MTSU also accepts Credit by Examination.

-Photocopies cannot be accepted.
-It is required that you have a commercial evaluation service to translate and evaluate the transcripts.
+Photocopies of transcripts cannot be accepted.
+It is required that you have a commercial evaluation service translate and evaluate the transcripts.
 The evaluation service must send the report directly to the International Enrollment and Services office.

-If the applicant obtained a college degree or took some classes at another U.S. institution, that transcript is required.
+If you have obtained a college degree or took some classes at another U.S. institution, that transcript is required.

 Postal Service Delivery Address

 - All first-year or transfer students attending on an F-1 visa who have Final Acceptance/Fully Admitted to the university are considered for the MTSU International Merit Scholarship

 - The MTSU International Merit Scholarship is available at three levels, $4,000, $8,000 or $16,000 and is automatically applied towards the cost of out-of-state tuition